ondrej1024/emond/README.md

 - Filtering of short glitches on the pulse counting GPIO line
 - Display of measurements on local LCD display (via integrated lcdproc client)
 - Transmission of measurements to EmonCMS (via WebAPI)
+- Full compatibility with "My Electric" appliance in EmonCMS
 - Easy customization of parameters via configuration file
 <br>

 ### Coming soon (to do)
 - Save daily and monthly energy counters periodically to persistant storage and restore at restart
 - Configurable WebAPI update rate limit
-- Display daily/monthly energy cost
+- Support for 1-wire temperatue sensor
 <br>

 ### Nice to have (wishlist)
+- Display daily/monthly energy cost
 - Command line tool for reading current power values and energy counters
 - Alarm generation when approaching maximum power consumption
+- Improved input filtering by measuring and validating pulse length
 <br>

 ### Hardware modules